-You prefer the casual look and even on a night out you’re spotted wearing jeans and sneakers.
-But behind the scenes you’ve made an effort to pick out the exact right combination of jeans, shirt and sneakers, wishing to awe with your nonchalant-but-trendy look.
+You prefer the casual look and even on a night out you wear jeans and sneakers.
+But behind the scenes, you’ve made an effort to pick out the exact right combination of jeans, shirt, and sneakers, wishing to awe with your nonchalant-but-trendy look.

 6. You like to leave your curtains open all the time

-You’re not easily shamed and you don’t care if people watch what’s going on in your living room.
+You’re don’t shame easily and you don’t care if people watch what’s going on in your living room.
 You have nothing to hide after all, right?